 You won’t need to check in with the real world too often though, as you’ll spend most of your time fishing and chatting it up with the locals, some of whom are featured on National Geographic’s “Port Protection” reality show.

-You’ll definitely meet cast regular Mary, who cooks the meals at the waterfront lodge where you’ll hang your hat at night.
-Kick back in the afternoon if you limit out early, or in the evening, when she’ll fill up your plate with fresh prawns or other local seafood.
+Kick back in the afternoon at the waterfront lodge if you limit out early, or in the evening, when they’ll fill up your plate with fresh prawns or other local seafood.

 More about Underdog Sport Fishing